 Look at pricing next.
 Most Medigap insurers use one of three pricing methods:

 - Attained-age rated: Premiums start out low but go up as you get older.
 These policies cost the most over time.

 - Community rated: This pricing method does not consider your age.
 Over time, these plans cost the least.

 - Issue-age rated: Premiums are based on your age at the time you join the plan but don't go up due to age.
 They may rise over time due to inflation, though.

 Our Find a Plan tool makes it easy to compare Medigap plans in Missouri.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.

 Find a Medicare Plan in your area